petebaker/ssaqld_branch_council/README.md

 This site is for Branch Meeting documents like Agendas, Notices and Minutes

-We can also ope, discuss and close issues once they are resolved
+We can also open, discuss and close issues once they are resolved